mheap/nexmo-developer/_documentation/en/messages/10-dlc/overview.md

 ## What Do I Do if I Have More Than 50 Numbers?

-Customers often ask us what to do if they have more than 50 numbers because, with 10DLC, you can link up to 50 numbers to a single campaign.
+You can link up to 50 numbers to a single campaign.
 If you have more than 50 numbers, you should first evaluate whether or not you have a true business need to support more than 50 numbers.
 If so, you must submit a special business review application with T-Mobile.
 See [Linking numbers to 10 DLC campaigns](linking-numbers.md) to learn more about number pooling.

 ## References